bazel-contrib/rules_cuda/README.md

 - `@rules_cuda//cuda:enable`

   Enable or disable all rules_cuda related rules.
 When disabled, the detected cuda toolchains will also be disabled to avoid potential human error.
+  By default, rules_cuda rules are enabled.
+See `examples/if_cuda` for how to support both cuda-enabled and cuda-free builds.

 - `@rules_cuda//cuda:archs`